 DESIGN an excursion to meet any specific student learning needs – let us know!

-EXPLORE Birramung Marr Park including the Yarra river route along which Melbourne explorers travelled and their impact on Indigenous people – who were also explorers of Australia.
+EXPLORE Birramung Marr Park including the Yarra river route along which European explorers travelled and their impact on Indigenous people – who were also explorers of Australia.

 SAMPLE bush foods and technologies used by explorers and Indigenous people to survive the Australian landscape eg ‘Captain Cook’s cabbage’.

-USE DIFFERENT MAPS that illustrate how people find found their way in different eras.
+USE MAPS AND IMAGES (see below) that illustrate how people find found their way in different eras.

 VISIT sites in the CBD connected to early explorers and settlers of Melbourne eg John Batman, Mathew Flinders, Robert O’Hara Bourke, Eliza Callaghan, gold miners etc.